Prof. Robert Hoye, CEng CSci FIMMM MRSC MInstP

 Associate Professor at the University of Oxford (2022 - present)

 Hoye took up an Associate Professorship at Oxford in Oct.
 2022, as well as a Fellowship at St. John’s College.
 He was also awarded a Senior Research Fellowship by the Royal Academy of Engineering in 2024, working together with the Science & Technology Facilities Council.
 His group and labs are based in the Inorganic Chemistry Laboratory.
 So far at Oxford, Hoye's group has developed a BiOI X-ray detector capable of detecting very low dose rates of X-rays (see paper in Nature Communications), as well as self-assembled perovskite nanoplatelets for linearly polarised light emission (see paper in Nature Photonics).
-He was also invited to write his views on the use of supramolecular complexes for addressing the lead toxicity of halide perovskites (see piece in Nature Sustainability), as well as invited reviews for Advanced Materials and others.
+He led a roadmap involving >80 PIs from across the UK and beyond to discuss the current status and future directions for photovoltaics, and was invited to write his views on the use of supramolecular complexes for addressing the lead toxicity of halide perovskites (see piece in Nature Sustainability), as well as invited reviews for Chemical Society ReviewsAdvanced Materials and others.
+He is on the editorial advisory board for APL Electronic Devices and Nanotechnology.

 In addition to his academic role, Hoye is CTO of startup NanoPrint Innovations Ltd., which is commercialising equipment for renewable energy device manufacturing.
 Hoye was included in the MIT Technology Review Innovators Under 35 Europe in 2023 (follow this link for news release).

 Hoye’s career path has been highly interdisciplinary, and his group has backgrounds in Chemistry, Physics, Materials Science and Engineering.
 Hoye has been awarded prizes from the Royal Academy of Engineering (2018 Young Engineer of the Year), Royal Society of Chemistry (2020 Emerging Investigator), Institute of Materials, Minerals and Mining (2021 Rosenhain Medal) and Institution of Engineering and Technology (2019 Sir Henry Royce medal), as well as internationally (2020 WIN Rising Star award, 2023 MIT Technology Review Innovators Under 35 Europe) and by Imperial (2021 Outstanding Early Career Researcher).
 He was also elected a Fellow of the Institute of Materials, Minerals and Mining in 2020, and received the prestigious ERC Starting Grant in 2021 (now funded by UKRI).
-Hoye is ranked by Stanford University in the top 2% of researchers worldwide.
+Hoye is ranked by Stanford University in the top 1% of researchers worldwide since 2023.

 • 2024 - 2029: STFC-RAEng Senior Research Fellowship.
 Held at the University of Oxford